pank4jj/pdf-analyzer/README.md

 | GET | `/api/pdf` | Get all your uploaded PDFs |
 | GET | `/api/pdf/:id/chat` | Fetch chat history for a PDF |
 | POST | `/api/pdf/:id/ask` | Ask a question about a PDF |

-## Notes

-- PDFs are stored on disk under `backend/uploads/` — this works fine locally but you'd want S3 or similar for any real deployment
-- Gemini's free tier has rate limits; don't be surprised if you hit them with large documents
-- Email verification tokens expire after 24 hours, reset tokens after 1 hour